Nintendo Switch Online Alternatives

 Frequently asked questions about Nintendo Switch Online alternatives

-Is Nintendo Switch Online + Expansion Pack worth $49.99 a year?
+Is Nintendo Switch Online + Expansion Pack worth the annual price?

-What is the difference between Individual and +Expansion Pack?
+What is the difference between NSO Individual and NSO Expansion Pack?

 Does Nintendo Switch Online include cloud saves?

 Yes, on all tiers.
-Cloud saves work for most Switch games; some titles (Splatoon, Animal Crossing) restrict cloud saves due to anti-cheat or anti-griefing concerns.
-For these titles, local saves are the only option, which is the long-standing Nintendo design choice.
+Cloud saves work for most Switch games; some titles (Splatoon, Animal Crossing) restrict cloud saves due to anti-cheat or anti-griefing concerns and require local saves only.
+This is a long-standing Nintendo design choice and is unchanged with Switch 2.

 How does Nintendo Switch Online compare to Game Pass?

-Can I share Nintendo Switch Online with my family?
+Can I share NSO with my family across multiple Switches?

-Family Plan at 34.99-79.99/year covers up to 8 Nintendo accounts.
-The accounts can be in the same household or separate; the plan is per-account, not per-Switch.
-For multi-Switch households, Family Plan is the cheaper option.
+The Family Plan covers up to eight Nintendo Accounts at one annual fee, and the Expansion Family tier extends the Expansion Pack benefits to all eight.
+Accounts can be in the same household or separate; the plan is per-account, not per-Switch.
+For multi-Switch households the Family or Expansion Family tier is the cheaper per-person option, often well under two dollars per person per month annualized.

 SE